 Please note that Stuffed Safari does not take responsibility for damage done by following any of these cleaning methods.
 We must suggest that you follow the manufacturer's recommendations.
 Contact the manufacturer if the care tag is missing or call us if you need help identifying a brand.
 We are pretty good at determining a stuffed animal's source with a picture or description.
 It's kind of our thing!

 A bit of dirt or staining can signify a degree of love in a child's favorite stuffed animal.
 Consider this when you are planning to wash any plush pal.
 Only deep clean them when it is necessary.
 This is particularly important if the stuffed animal is well-worn or very old.
 Some stuffed animals might not survive a thorough washing.
 Cleaning stuffed animals is easy if you follow these useful tips but if you always run the risk of damaging them.
-Favorite stuffed animals free of germs, food particles, or something putrid have more character.
-If there is no danger then a little bit of wear or grime just adds to their charm.
-Just let them stew!
+If there is no danger then a little bit of wear can add to their charm.